Table of contents

 Hx headers are an important part of a site’s structure that affects content readability and SEO.
 Here’s how to set headers correctly in Shoper:

-• Use keywords: Try to include important keywords related to the content of the page in the headings.
+- Use keywords: Try to include important keywords related to the page’s content in the headings.
 This can help search engines better understand your page topic.

 15 Enter 301 redirects in Shoper